metal-stack/metalctl/docs/metalctl_size.md

 ### Synopsis

-a size is a distinct hardware equipment in terms of cpu cores, ram and storage of a machine.
+a size matches a machine in terms of cpu cores, ram and storage.

 ### Options